joemarshall/websensors/_lessons/4.Filtering_and_processing_sensor_data/filtering_4.md

     graphs.on_value("lowpassed light",light_lowpassed)
     graphs.on_value("average light",light_sliding)
     time.sleep(SAMPLE_TIME)
 `  ,hasConsole:true,hasGraph:true,showCode:true,editable:true,caption:"Sliding average is quite similar to low-pass, but strictly dependent on only the last N values.
-This means it stabilises on a fixed value after BLOCK_SIZE samples."})
+This means it stabilises on a fixed value after BLOCK_SIZE samples, whereas low-pass is always slightly curving towards the input value."})
 </script>

 # Memory check